-The piano keyboard aligns the pitch sizes of half tones between overlapped octaves by the simple expedient of providing only twelve, fixed-pitch piano keys for any octave that are shared with overlapping octaves.
-The central feature of PKP is its exploitation of this alignment to provide position-independent notations for keyboard shapes.
-The pitch sizes of half tones must increase within an octave to provide the doubling of pitch required for mutual consonance of notes an octave apart.
-If the increases are uniform within an octave, the pitches of overlapping octaves will be misaligned.
-The piano forces alignment.
-The small errors that result in the intervals of half tones are compensated by equal temperament tuning the makes larger intervals sound uniformly the same across the board.
-This works because half tones are dissonant intervals, and human ears are insensitive to small errors in dissonant intervals.
-Not everyone agrees this is good (see the books How Equal Temperament Tuning Ruined Music and Lies My Music Teacher Told Me for an understanding of the difference) but the piano has stood the test of time in many cultures worldwide, so it must be good enough.
-This establishes half tones as a universal measure of interval size across music, understanding that their pitch sizes may vary slightly.
+The pitch sizes of half tones increase within an octave, to make the sum of all 12 half tones equal to an octave, the basic consonant interval of music.
+A uniform increase makes aligning piano half tones between overlapping octaves impossible.
+The piano aligns them anyway, forcing the half tone increases to be non-uniform.
+It gets away with this for two reasons: half tones are dissonant intervals, small errors in the pitch intervals of which don't bother human ears; and the small errors are compensated by equal temperament tuning that makes larger intervals sound right across the board.
+Not everyone agrees this is good (see the books How Equal Temperament Tuning Ruined Music and Lies My Music Teacher Told Me for an understanding of the difference), but the piano has stood the test of time in many cultures worldwide, so it must be good enough.
+This establishes half tones as a universal measure of interval size, understanding that their pitch sizes may vary slightly.